raspberrypilearning/tweeting-babbage/worksheet.md

 Now that the Twitter connection has been tested, let's try to upload a picture.
 Rather than try to hook up the camera now, we'll test it independently.

-1. Find a picture, copy it to your Raspberry Pi or download it from the internet, and save it to your home folder.
+1. Find a picture, copy it to your Raspberry Pi or download it from the internet, and save it.
 Make a note of its location (something like `/home/pi/Downloads/image.jpg`).

-1. Modify the `main()` function in the code accordingly:
+1. Modify the code accordingly:

     ```python
     message = "Hello world - here's a picture!"